tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Understanding-Block-Blobs--Append-Blobs--and-Page-Blobs.md

 ## About page blobs

 Page blobs are a collection of 512-byte pages optimized for random read and write operations.
 To create a page blob, you initialize the page blob and specify the maximum size the page blob will grow.
-To add or update the contents of a page blob, you write a page or pages by specifying an offset and a range that align to 512-byte page boundaries.
+To add or update the contents of a page blob, you write a page or pages by specifying an offset and a range that both align to 512-byte page boundaries.
 A write to a page blob can overwrite just one page, some pages, or up to 4 MiB of the page blob.
 Writes to page blobs happen in-place and are immediately committed to the blob.
 The maximum size for a page blob is 8 TiB.

 Azure virtual machine disks are backed by page blobs.
 Azure offers two types of durable disk storage: premium and standard.
 Premium storage for page blobs is designed for Azure virtual machine workloads that require consistent high performance and low latency.
 For detailed information, see the **Premium solid-state drives (SSD)** section of the article [Select a disk type for IaaS VMs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types#premium-ssd).
 For information about the scalability targets for premium storage for page blobs, see [Azure Storage Scalability and Performance Targets](/azure/storage/storage-scalability-targets).

 ## About append blobs

-An append blob is comprised of blocks and is optimized for append operations.
+An append blob is composed of blocks and is optimized for append operations.
 When you modify an append blob, blocks are added to the end of the blob only, via the [Append Block](Append-Block.md) operation.
 Updating or deleting of existing blocks is not supported.
 Unlike a block blob, an append blob does not expose its block IDs.

 Each block in an append blob can be a different size, up to a maximum of 4 MiB, and an append blob can include up to 50,000 blocks.
 The maximum size of an append blob is therefore slightly more than 195 GiB (4 MiB X 50,000 blocks).